 - budget issue – it can be more expensive when you have to rent a car or a boat by yourself, while when you’re traveling with a group, you can easily share the costs.

-- quota issue – some activities, i.e. island-hopping, snorkelling, cooking class, etc. sometimes require a minimum quota of 3-4 people.
+- quota issue – some activities, i.e. island-hopping, snorkeling, cooking class, etc. sometimes require a minimum quota of 3-4 people.

 - safety issue – when you’re going out late at night or finding yourself in a ‘tricky’ situation, you feel safer when you’re not alone.

-However, lately I started to recognise the most comfortable arrangements for me when traveling alone.
+However, lately, I started to recognize the most comfortable arrangements for me when traveling alone.

 For instance, when I’m traveling alone, I would choose to stay in a hostel rather than in a hotel.
 Even if I have extra money, I would still prefer to splurge on a private room in a hostel rather than in a budget hotel.
 Or else, I would rent a room in a local’s house—preferably, with the owner living there.